 James is a Senior Lecturer in the School of Psychology & Neuroscience who studies episodic and spatial memory from both neuroscientific and developmental perspectives.

-Malinda is a Professor in Developmental Psychology currently on research leave at the Department of Developmental and Comparative Psychology, Max Planck Institute for Evolutionary Anthropology, Leipzig, Germany.
-She studies infants’ and young children’s social behaviour and social-affiliative motivations.
+Malinda is a Professor in Developmental Psychology and studies infants’ and young children’s social behaviour and social-affiliative motivations.

-Emily is a postdoctoral scholar in the School of Psychology & Neuroscience, working with Professor Whiten on research examining the origins and development of social learning.
-Her research interests include the origins and transmission of cultural ideas, theory of mind, and the ways in which young children learn.
+Eva is a postdoctoral researcher in the School of Psychology & Neuroscience, working with Dr Seed on examining the origins and development of executive functions in young children.
+Other research interests include children’s problem-solving and tool use, innovation, collaboration, social and asocial learning.

-Dr Sarah Gerson – School of Psychology, Cardiff University, Wales, UK.
+Dr Sarah Gerson – School of Psychology, Cardiff University, UK.